 Optimize Moisture with Humidifiers or Dehumidifiers

 Um, don’t those two machines do precisely the opposite of each other?
 Why would I install one over the other?
 For home comfort, it’s recommended to have the humidity levels between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
-Insufficient humidity can cause itchy skin, sinus sickness, splitting wood and sore throats.
+Insufficient humidity can lead to itchy skin, sinus sickness, splitting wood and sore throats.
 Depending on the climate where you live, you probably have too much or too little humidity.

 Don’t Dismiss Duct Cleaning

 With the challenge to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our hvac systems work to keep our home pleasant.
-Energy-efficiency is a great thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
+Energy-efficiency is a great thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stagnant and contaminants (indoor air pollution) are stuck inside your home’s air – the air you and your family breathe.
-An air ventilation system detects indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
-This can add 5% to 10% more fresh air every 60 minutes, decreasing the concentration of airborne contaminants.
+An air ventilation system detects indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
+This can add 5% to 10% more fresh air every 60 minutes, lowering the concentration of airborne contaminants.

 Get A Home Health Report